sankalp1999/semantweet-search/README.md

 You can additionally use/edit `projector.py` and [tensorflow projector ](https://projector.tensorflow.org/)to get a visualization of your tweets using t-sne algorithm as shown [here](https://x.com/dejavucoder/status/1771510768053186910?s=20)

+**UPDATE**

+- (25/3/2024)
+`bge-small-en-v1.5` embedding support added.
+No API key required.
+It's 29th on MTEB leaderboard and 130 MB size, 384 dimension, sequence length 512.
+Note it's not multi-lingual.

+   Technically, a lot of embeddings from sentence-transformers are possible.
+You can refer LanceDB docs [here](https://lancedb.github.io/lancedb/embeddings/default_embedding_functions/)

-**UPDATE** (24/3/2024)
+- (24/3/2024)
-Add support for CLIP based image searching on tweets_media folder.
-You can checkout the code in `app_image_search.py` after installing requirements i.e step 6.
-You do not require to run the setup bash scripts for this, it's a standalone program.
+   Added **CLIP based image searching on tweets_media** folder.
+Check code [app_image_search.py](app_image_search.py) after installing requirements i.e till step 5.
+Does not require to run the setup bash scripts for this, it's a standalone program.
 First run will take roughly 5-10 minutes as it creates the embeddings.
 Subsequent runs will be instant.

-WIP: adding bge-small-en-v1.5 support
+This is also available as a standalone light weight repository as [Embeddit](https://github.com/sankalp1999/Embeddit) where you can use any images folder.

 **Technologies Used:**
 - Twitter archive for data